suchkristenwow/suchkristenwow.github.io/_posts/2025-07-07-gameEngines_primer.md

 Alpha-beta pruning remains key to chess programming to this day so it's important to understand.
 It's an optimization on minimax that works by eliminating branches that don't affect the final decision.

-In the best case, alpha-beta reduces the number of nodes from $O(b^d)$ to $\sqrt{b^d}$ where b is the branching factor (35 for the number of legal moves/turn) and d is the search depth (how many turns or plies we want to evaluate in the future).
+In the best case, alpha-beta reduces the number of nodes from $O(b^d)$ to $O(\sqrt{b^d})$ where b is the branching factor (35 for the number of legal moves/turn) and d is the search depth (how many turns or plies we want to evaluate in the future).
 Simply put, we don't waste time on considering downstream decisions of bad moves.
 If move A results in our position eval increasing by 1, and move B results in our position eval increasing by 5 but the subsequent result of move B is check mate, we don't need to evaluate outcomes from playing move B.

 #### Mac Hack